starlinglab/authenticated-attributes/README.md

 }
 ```

-The binary data of `timestamp.proof` does not have a specified size, the size mentioned above is just an example and may vary in some cases.
+The binary data of `timestamp.ots.proof` does not have a specified size, the size mentioned above is just an example and may vary in some cases.

 When `CID(...)` is shown that represents a CID stored natively, not as text.
 Thanks to the DAG-CBOR encoding we are able to do this.
 We are also able to get the CID of non-files such as particular DAG-CBOR objects.
-This is what allows the usage of CIDs for `signedMsg` and `timestampedValue`.
+This is what allows the usage of CIDs for `signature.msg` and `timestamp.ots.msg`.

 Some information already in the database key is repeated in the `attestation`, such as `CID` and `attribute`.
 This allows for export of the whole object for external verification and use elsewhere.